 Visiting Assistant Professor of Music

-Professor Dancigers' teaching interests include analysis of 20th Century Music, music and gesture, music composition, electronic music, and music theory.
+Professor Dancigers' research and teaching interests include analysis of 20th century music, music and gesture, music composition, electronic music, and music theory.